-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable)

-response/attendance comments received not accepted
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable) response/attendance comments received not accepted and reasons 1 Community Non-targeted/broad A total of nine residents A detailed summary All comments received Workshop #1 community and representatives of comments received were accepted. from various service can be found in agencies attended this Appendix A. workshop.

-and reasons

-2 Community Non-targeted/broad A total of 27 residents A detailed summary All comments received

-Workshop #2 community and representatives of comments received were accepted.

-from various service can be found in

-agencies attended this Appendix A.

-workshop.

-3 Community Non-targeted/broad A total of three A detailed summary All comments received

-Workshop #3 community residents and of comments received were accepted.

-representatives from can be found in

-various service Appendix A.

-agencies attended this

-workshop.

-4 Community Non-targeted/broad A total of three A detailed summary All comments received

-Workshop #4 community residents and of comments received were accepted.

-representatives from can be found in

-various service Appendix A.

-agencies attended this

-workshop.

-2 Focus Group Housing A total of seven A detailed summary All comments received

-Workshop #1 Professionals and representatives from of comments received were accepted.

-Service Providers various service can be found in

-agencies attended this Appendix A.

-workshop.

-9 Focus Group Housing A total of 10 A detailed summary All comments received

-Workshop #2 Professionals and representatives from of comments received were accepted.

-Service Providers various service can be found in

-agencies attended this Appendix A.

-workshop.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Community Workshop #2 Non-targeted/broad community A total of 27 residents and representatives from various service agencies attended this workshop.
+A detailed summary of comments received can be found in Appendix A. All comments received were accepted.
+3 Community Workshop #3 Non-targeted/broad community A total of three residents and representatives from various service agencies attended this workshop.
+A detailed summary of comments received can be found in Appendix A. All comments received were accepted.
+4 Community Workshop #4 Non-targeted/broad community A total of three residents and representatives from various service agencies attended this workshop.
+A detailed summary of comments received can be found in Appendix A. All comments received were accepted.
+5 Focus Group Workshop #1 Housing Professionals and Service Providers A total of seven representatives from various service agencies attended this workshop.
+A detailed summary of comments received can be found in Appendix A. All comments received were accepted.
+6 Focus Group Workshop #2 Housing Professionals and Service Providers A total of 10 representatives from various service agencies attended this workshop.
+A detailed summary of comments received can be found in Appendix A. All comments received were accepted.

-Sort Order Mode of Outreach Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable) URL (If applicable) response/attendance comments received not accepted and reasons 7 Focus Group Housing A total of 79 A detailed summary All comments received Workshop #3 Professionals and representatives from of comments received were accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable) response/attendance comments received not accepted and reasons 7 Focus Group Housing A total of 79 A detailed summary All comments received Workshop #3 Professionals and representatives from of comments received were accepted.
 Service Providers various service can be found in agencies attended this Appendix A. workshop.